Nauja/ue4-chest2d-sample/README.md

 ### Replicated interactable chest

 The potential interaction with our chest is detected in **ASampleInteractableActor** by using the **NotifyActorBeginOverlap** and **NotifyActorEndOverlap** functions.
-This require to have a collision component configured to trigger overlap events with the character:
+This requires to have a collision component configured to trigger overlap events with the character:

 ```cpp